COZA: CAN condemns in totality any case of rape - Vanguard News

 The Christian Association of Nigeria (CAN) on Saturday condemned any case of rape in strong terms, saying it doesn’t matter who is involved.

-Rev Samson Ayokunle, President, CAN, who gave the condemnation via a text message to journalists, stressed that justice must prevail in all rape cases.
+Rev Samson Ayokunle, President, CAN, who gave the condemnation via a text message stressed that justice must prevail in all rape cases.

 Ayokunle described rape as ungodly, wicked and reprehensible.

-But he confirmed that the association had reached out to the Christian wing which Fatoyinbo belongs to ascertain the truth of the matter and take necessary actions.
+But he confirmed that the association had reached out to the christian wing which Fatoyinbo belongs to ascertain truth of the matter and take necesssary actions.

 ”The CAN leadership has reached out to the leadership of the block which the Pastor in question belongs with a view to getting to the root of the matter.